-Prior to implementation of the other studies, the sponsor must be obliged to make a notification thereof through an electronic form located on the AIFP intranet in the section "Reporting".
+Prior to implementation of the other studies the sponsor shall be obliged to make a notification thereof through an electronic form located on the AIFP website in the section Ethics Working Group.
 The mandatory notification of each other study must contain the following information:

-- the name and the goal of the other study, - identification of the organisation or sponsor who organises and/or performs the other study, - expected number of respondents, - hourly compensation for respondents' participation, - total compensation for the participation of one respondent, - time schedule expected commencement date and completion date of data collection, - in case it is planned to publish results the planned date and form, - in case it is not planned to publish results the reasons for such a decision.
+- the name and the goal of the other study, - identification of the organisation or sponsor who organises and/or performs the other study, - expected number of respondents, - hourly compensation for respondents' participation, - total compensation for participation of one respondent, - time schedule expected commencement date and completion date of data collection, - in case it is planned to publish results the planned date and form, - in case it is not planned to publish results the reasons for such a decision.